 Krista Pawley Principal and Lead Culture & Reputation Architect

 Committed to supporting communities at home and abroad, Krista is an active volunteer and advisor to national and international social-profit organizations.
-Krista currently sits on the Board of Equitas, is a Canadian Regional Voice Lead for Impact 2030 and provides pro bono support to Ashoka Canada and Tangled Arts and Disability.
-Krista previously sat on the Boards of Breakfast for Learning, the Ottawa School Breakfast Program and Canadian Aid For South Sudan.
+Krista currently sits on the Board of Equitas, is a Canadian Regional Voice Lead for Impact 2030 and provides pro bono support to social profits focussed on skills based giving, inclusion, and mentoring.
+A former Big Sister, Krista previously sat on the Boards of Breakfast for Learning, the Ottawa School Breakfast Program and Canadian Aid For South Sudan.

 Lauren Rabindranath Community and Digital Communications Manager